Vulnerable Agent Identification in Large-Scale Multi-Agent Reinforcement Learning: Experiments

 \section{Experiments}

-\textbf{Environments.} We evaluate our algorithms in three environments: Battle \cite{zheng2018magent}, Taxi Matching \cite{nguyen2018taxi}, and Vicsek \cite{vicsek1995novel}.
-The Vicsek environment is used to test our algorithm in rule-based systems.
-Detailed descriptions of the environments are provided in Appendix \ref{envdetails}.
-We train all victim agents in Battle using MF-Q, and Taxi Matching using MF-AC \cite{yang2018mean}, which empirically yields better task performance.
+\textbf{Environments.} We evaluate our algorithms in three environments.
+Battle \citep{zheng2018magent} and Taxi Matching \citep{nguyen2018taxi} are mean-field MARL tasks with discrete control, and Vicsek \citep{vicsek1995novel} is a rule-based system with continuous control.
+Detailed descriptions of the ewnvironments are provided in Appendix \ref{envdetails}.
+We train all victim agents in Battle using MF-Q, and Taxi Matching using MF-AC \citep{yang2018mean}, which empirically yields better task performance.

 \textbf{Baselines.} To our knowledge, the problem of vulnerable agent identification in MARL is rarely studied in literature.
 Therefore, we select five relevant studies as baselines: (1) Random selection, serving as a simple baseline.
-(2) Degree centrality (DC) \cite{salathe2010degree}, a heuristic method that select agents with the most connections with others.
-(3) Bi-level RL \cite{vezhnevets2017feudal}, which trains our upper-level and lower-level problems hierarchically.
-(4) PIANO \cite{li2022IMpiano}, which selects critical agents iteratively via graph embeddings and RL.
-(5) RTCA \cite{zhou2023criticalagent}, which selects vulnerable agents in small-scale MARL using differential evolution.
+(2) Degree centrality (DC) \citep{salathe2010degree}, a heuristic method that select agents with the most connections with others.
+(3) Bi-level RL \citep{vezhnevets2017feudal}, which trains our upper-level and lower-level problems hierarchically.
+(4) PIANO \citep{li2022IMpiano}, which selects critical agents iteratively via graph embeddings and RL.
+(5) RTCA \citep{zhou2023criticalagent}, which selects vulnerable agents in small-scale MARL using differential evolution.
 For methods requiring a graph structure, we construct an undirected graph with an edge of weight 1 between two agents if they can observe each other, and 0 otherwise.
 We call our method as Vulnerable Agent Identification (VAI).
-All baselines are trained using the same codebase, network structure, and hyperparameters to ensure fair comparison.
-Detailed implementations and hyperparameters are provided in Appendices \ref{baseimple} and \ref{hyperparam}.
+All baselines are trained using the same codebase, network structure, and hyperparameters for fair comparison.
+Detailed implementations and hyperparameters are provided in Appendix \ref{baseimple} and \ref{hyperparam}.

-\textbf{Evaluation protocol.} We consider $\{\epsilon^{i}\}_{i \in \mathcal K} = 1$ bounded by $\ell_\infty$ norm.
-The setting allows adversaries to manipulate the policy of $\pi_\beta$ arbitrarily.
-The scenario occurs when agents crash in the environment, or are compromised by the adversary \cite{khalastchi2019fault, huang2019envhaza, gleave2019iclr2020advpolicy}.
+\textbf{Evaluation protocol.} We consider $\{\epsilon^{i}\}_{i \in \mathcal K} = 1$ bounded by $\ell_\infty$ norm, allowing adversaries to manipulate the policy of $\pi_\beta$ arbitrarily.
+The scenario occurs when agents crash in the environment, or are compromised by the adversary \citep{khalastchi2019fault, huang2019envhaza, gleave2019iclr2020advpolicy}.
 Results of different $\epsilon$ in Appendix. \ref{diffeps}.
 The number of attackers, $K$, is empirically determined based on the total number of agents in the environment.
 We report the results on victims and attackers with five random seeds.